dymmond/esmerald/docs/en/docs/extras/query-params.md

     ```

 !!!
 Check
-    Esmerald is intelligent enough to understand what is a `query param` and what is a `path param`.
+    Ravyn is intelligent enough to understand what is a `query param` and what is a `path param`.

 Now we can call the URL and ignore the `q` or call it when needed, like this: